Archive for November, 2011

 Desk photo courtesy of vmiramontes on FlickrVisit Susan Jennings on Google+

 Thanks to mobile technology, lightning-fast internet, and our ever-evolving work culture, many people no longer have to actually “go to work” in order to go to work.
-Others have embraced co-working spaces or other shared office scenarios.
-But what if you can’t always work at home, and sharing an office full-time doesn’t work for you?

 In that case, can we recommend the pay-as-you-go office?
 Oficio, a new kind of shared office environment, operates out of a 2,500-foot space in Boston, Mass.
 The brainchild of entrepreneurs Nima Yadollahpour and Charlie Weisman, Oficio rents office space by the day, the week, even the hour — espresso included.

 The company was inspired by the needs of its creators.
 Yadollahpour is an architect who went into business for himself a few years back, but found himself going stir-crazy working out of a home office.
 Weisman is a filmmaker who tired of cadging free WiFi from Starbucks.